khushboomalviyaa/EdTech-Data-Analysis/README.md

 6. Investigate the relationship between the availability of subtitles and the number of views for courses to determine how subtitle options may impact viewer engagement and accessibility.

 # Process Involved
-Developed an interactive Power BI dashboard to analyze online course trends using data from multiple EdTech platforms.
+1.Developed an interactive Power BI dashboard to analyze online course trends using data from multiple EdTech platforms.
-Conducted data cleaning and transformation to ensure accurate insights into course distribution, popularity, and engagement.
+2.Conducted data cleaning and transformation to ensure accurate insights into course distribution, popularity, and engagement.
-Implemented category-wise analysis, identifying trends in course types, language preferences, and subtitle impact on viewer engagement.
+3.Implemented category-wise analysis, identifying trends in course types, language preferences, and subtitle impact on viewer engagement.
-Leveraged DAX and Power Query to calculate key metrics, such as average views per category and most in-demand skills.
+4.Leveraged DAX and Power Query to calculate key metrics, such as average views per category and most in-demand skills.
-Provided data-driven recommendations to optimize course offerings, accessibility, and strategic content development for an EdTech startup.
+5.Provided data-driven recommendations to optimize course offerings, accessibility, and strategic content development for an EdTech startup.